-What are the key steps to creating an epic, results-oriented ad campaign on social media?
+What are the key steps to creating epic, results-oriented paid social media campaigns?
 Whether you want to improve brand awareness or find more customers for your products and services, social media is a great place to advertise.

 Social ads can be hyper targeted, customers can interact with them, and you can easily adjust and adapt them based on data to make them more effective.
 Social networks will even reward you – with lower costs and higher reach – for getting people to engage with your ads.

-We’ve talked about the strengths of paid social media advertising, and we’ve covered the many ad formats available to use in paid social.
-We’ve even delved into the question of whether organic or paid social media is better for your business, and shared some tips on how to beat the almighty algorithm.
+We’ve talked about the strengths of paid social media advertising, and we’ve covered the many paid social ad formats available to use.
+We’ve even delved into the question of whether organic vs paid social media is better for your business, and shared some tips on how to beat the almighty social media ad algorithm.

 Now, it’s time to talk campaign strategy.

-How do I plan an effective paid social media strategy?
+How do I plan an effective paid social media campaign?

 A paid social media campaign is a series of ads designed and scheduled to maximize your social media advertising results in achieving a certain goal or objective.
 Ads can include sponsored posts, search or display ads, static, video or interactive social media ads with paid budget behind them.
 A strategy is vital for planning how these will appear, in what order, on which social media platforms and to what targeted audience.

-Follow these 10 steps to nail you paid social strategy and create a killer social media ad campaign:
+Follow these 10 steps to nail your paid social strategy and create a killer social media ad campaign:

 1. Start with your objective.